 Of course, our senior engineers are experts at testing system security and integrity, and we are always keen to hear from system administrators or business owners who want us to test how safe their servers and networks are.

 These should be as complicated as possible, and ideally will be changed regularly.
-You would be staggered at how many times we come up against the likes of “password” being used as protection.
+You would be staggered at how many times on an IT security review we come up against the likes of “password” being used as protection.

 Of course, passwords should not be passed around or shared – with an appropriate computer network and organised file structure and email system, there is simply no need.